 Let’s take a look at the first part of the definition of construction work under CDM 2015.

-If the project is below the notification threshold, then you will not need to notify the HSE, but CDM still applies, and all the other duties must be discharged.
+On short projects, with few people involved, the project may not be notifiable.
+If the project is below the notification threshold, then you will not need to notify the HSE.
+But that doesn't change any of the other CDM requirements.
+CDM still applies, and all the other duties must be discharged.